adehan/english-for-designers/04-experience/index.md

 • Graduated with a BA in graphic and media design
 • Studied: digital design, branding,

-## Business Experience
+## Work Experience

 ##### Freelance graphic designer (2016-now)
 * Designed posters for work-shops and lectures

 ##### Freelance illustrator and character designer (2017-now)
+* Did freelance private illustration and character design commissions for various clients.

 ##### Notigo Agency s.r.o., graphic and character designer (2021)
 * Designed posters, roll-ups and merch
-* Designed a mascot for a company, and
+* Designed a mascot for a company, and helped managing their social media posts.

 ## Awards & Exhibitions
 ##### Posterheroes 2020 - Humans at Work